 Or another way of doing it is by adding some citrus fruit zest to it.

-These are olive oil crackers, but you can use any type of vegetable oil.
+These are olive oil tortas, but you can use any type of vegetable oil.
 The best replacement is sunflower oil because coconut or other types of nut oils aren’t so good for this recipe.

-If you want to try other Spanish dessert recipes, we encourage you to try the olive oil cake recipe, the Spanish Crepes, or the easy Spanish cheesecake recipe.
+If you want to try other Spanish dessert recipes, we encourage you to try the olive oil cake recipe, the Spanish crepes, or the easy Spanish cheesecake recipe.

 And make sure you don’t miss the best Spanish cream puffs or also known as Miguelitos and the Spanish panellets recipe.